openemv/tr31/README.md

 Features
 ========

-Currently this library implements parsing and decryption of TR-31 format version A, B, C, and D. Various helper functions are also available to stringify TR-31 header attributes.
+Currently this library implements parsing/decryption and encoding/encryption of TR-31 format version A, B, C, and D. Various helper functions are also available to stringify TR-31 header attributes.

 Build
 =====